 Any furniture that was in a contaminated room should be fully cleaned.
 If you can’t clean a piece of furniture or item but you notice it contains dust, throw them away.

 When you throw these items out, you should seal them in plastic.
 This prevents the fiberglass dust from blowing off them and back into the home.

 With the furniture out of the way, you’re ready to start vacuuming the carpet.
 For this step, you should use a vacuum with a ULPA filter or a HEPA vacuum.
 These types of vacuum cleaners have good filters and won’t blow fiberglass dust particles around the room.

 Focus on vacuuming the areas where dust typically accumulates.
 That means getting into nooks and crannies in the room and using your crevice tools on the edges of the carpet.

 After you’ve vacuumed the entire room, go back over the floor.
-This step is important because it ensures that there are no other dust particles floating around.
+This step is important because it ensures that no other dust particles are floating around.

 Pro tip: Do not use regular vacuums because they will blow up the dust particles and spread them all over the house, making it even more unsafe for habitation.